 How large an audience should I expect?
 The average AFM screening has an audience of 25 – 30.
 Some have less than five and others more than 100.
-These are acquisition screenings, not festival or cast-and-crew screenings, and more than 20 films could be screening at the same time.
+These are acquisition screenings, not festival or cast-and-crew screenings, and 16 films could be screening at the same time.

 Can I contact Sales Agents and Buyers to encourage them to attend my screening?
 Yes, we encourage you to professionally promote your film’s availability.
 Promotion is necessary to get an audience.
 The best method is personal – by email with a link to the film’s trailer, website or page in The Film Catalogue, by visiting the company’s office, or by phone.

 When should I screen my film?
 Producers seeking sales agents and territorial buyers are advised to request a screening on Friday, day four.
 While AFM screenings begin on Tuesday, sales agents are busy with meetings the first few days and territorial buyers will first want to see films that have representation.
 Also, a screening later in the market allows for more time to promote the screening.

 Will our film get a listing in the printed AFM Screenings Guide?
 Yes.